timrogers/gh-migration-audit/README.md

 If you identify a piece of data that isn't automatically migrated which isn't detected by this tool, you can write an *auditor* to generate a migration warning.
 Here's what you need to do:

 1. Figure out how to detect the data that can't be migrated using GitHub's REST or GraphQL API
-1. If the data is returned on the `Repository` object in the GraphQL API, update the GraphQL query in `src/repositories.ts` to fetch that data, and then update the `GraphqlRepository` type in `src/types.ts` in line with the change
+1. If the data is returned on the `Repository` object in the GraphQL API, and that GraphQL query is supported across all supported GitHub Enterprise Server versions (>= 3.6), update the GraphQL query in `src/repositories.ts` to fetch that data, and then update the `GraphqlRepository` type in `src/types.ts` in line with the change
-1. Create a TypeScript file in `src/auditors` for your auditor, with a sensible name, copying an existing auditor
+1. Create a TypeScript file in `src/auditors` for your auditor, with a sensible name, copying an existing auditor. `repository-packages.ts` is a good one to use as a template for a simple auditor using GraphQL data.
+For a more complex example with GitHub Enterprise Server version checks, logging, REST API requests and error handling, see `repository-dependabot-alerts.ts`.
 1. Update your new auditor to check for unmigratable data and return a warning if there is data which can't be migrated.
 You may be able to use GraphQL data from step 2, or you can make a fresh API request from your auditor using the `octokit`, `owner` and `repo` passed to the function.
-1. Write a unit test for your audiot in `test/auditors`, using an existing one as a template.
+1. Write a unit test for your auditor in `test/auditors`, using an existing one as a template.
-1. Update `AUDITORS` in `src/commands/audit-repo.ts`, importing and adding the auditor you created
+1. Update `DEFAULT_AUDITORS` in `src/repository-auditor.ts`, importing and adding the auditor you created
-1. Create a pull request with your changes, including evidence of your functional testing to make sure the auditor works
+1. Create a pull request with your changes, including evidence of your functional testing to make sure the auditor works on.
+If possible, please also test with the oldest supported GitHub Enterprise Server version (v3.6).